BattmannWann/OS01/README.md

 ## Current Stage
 I am currently on chapter 1 of this textbook

+## Additional Reading
+This textbook encourages the reader to read the following:

+- Intel® 64 and IA-32 Architectures Software Developer’s Manuals
+-

 ## Textbook
 The textbook can be found here: [Textbook Page](https://github.com/tuhdo/os01/blob/master/Operating_Systems_From_0_to_1.pdf)